-When you have a pet name for someone, use it when you start a phone call.
+When you have a pet name for someone, use it when you start phone calls.
 They will find it endearing.
 It further deepens that special bond you have with them!

-They know that pet name is only for them, it is unique to your relationship.
+They know the pet name is only for them, it is unique to your relationship.